rupeshk/web2epub/README.md

 #web2epub

-web2epub is a command line tool to convert a set of html to epub. web2epub is written in Python.
+web2epub is a command line tool to convert html to epub.
+Given a set of web pages web2epub converts them into an epub.
+The epub is cleaned up to remove unnecessary parts, retains images and can have an optional cover. web2epub is written in Python.

 ##Features